Agent Programs: Logic, Design, and Learning in Artificial Intelligence

 Data Dependency

-Many agent programs rely on large datasets for training and operation.
-Acquiring and managing this data can be costly and time-consuming.
+Many agent programs may rely on large volumes of data during development or operation.
+Collecting, organizing, and managing this data can often require additional time and resources.

 Limited Understanding